 Aside from the taste of nature it provides, Cherry Valley also imparts a sense of history.
 Two historic landmarks remain: the Cherry Valley Grange, which serves as a community center, and The Edward-Dean Museum and Gardens, a 1958 complex that features European and Asian decorative arts from the late 16th to early 19th century.

 In the early 1800s, the Cherry Valley area was an outpost for the San Gabriel Mission.
 In 1853, Dr. Isaac William Smith bought 1,000 acres on the spot that would become the Highland Springs Resort, Riverside County's first registered landmark.
 The land was turned into a health resort in 1927, and then a resort in the 1940s.
 During that time, the resort was visited by Albert Einstein, Elizabeth Taylor, John Wayne and Ernest Hemingway.
 Other summer gatherings at Highland Springs Resort celebrate the lavender and olive crops that are grown here.

 A little about your guest home: We own 5 acres of land with three residences, and a barn.
 Our home, one house south of the airbnb guest home, was one of the first homes built in this area back in the early 40's, and was used exclusively as a care-takers home for the massive walnut groves that covered hundreds of acres all around you.
 Remnants of the original bunk-house/sleeping quarters (used for the migrant workers who gathered the walnuts each fall) still stand on our property.
-The guest home and cottage were built several years later by a school teacher and her accountant husband, where they lived until their late 80's when they relocated to Seattle to be closer to their family) and we quickly purchased the property in 1996 as there were rumors that several companies were considering the land to build community storage units.....
+The guest home and cottage were built several years later by a school teacher and her accountant husband (where they lived until their late 80's before they relocated to Seattle to be closer to their family) and we quickly purchased the property in 1996 as there were rumors that several companies were considering the land to build community storage units.....
 We now use that extra acre behind the Guest Home to host our long-time neighbor's horse, Gypsy!
 Much better : )